The most popular types of digital products to sell online

 You can sell online courses on essentially anything.
 There’s no real limit here: cooking classes; diet, nutrition, and workout plans; stand-up comedy tutorials; language lessons; coding courses; music and art demonstrations; and so on.

 Practically any professional service can be turned into an educational resource for sale from financial advice and life coaching to consulting and online marketing.

-As an especially meta example, business owner and online educator, Amanda Boleyn, offers an 8-video course on The Basics of Building a Business:
+As an especially meta example, business owner and online educator, Carmin Wharton, offers a 5-step online business start-up course for women :

-For a comprehensive play-by-play on how to create, sell, and profit from an online course, check out this complete guide.
+For a comprehensive play-by-play on how to create, sell, and profit from an online course, check out this complete guide on how to create an online course .
 In eight chapters, it sums up everything you need to know to become a successful online course builder.

 And if you’re looking for the exact tools you’ll need to create your online course, here are 13 essential tools to use.

-This is where your audience gathers to join a productive group of other like-minded members and gain access to your exclusive content, just like in this example of fitness professional Masiel Encarnacion’s 6-Week Slim Down membership site:
+This is where your audience gathers to join a productive group of other like-minded members and gain access to your exclusive content, just like in this example of yoga therapist Andrea Russell's The Sanctuary Membership community:

-If you decide to build a membership site to show off and sell your resources and expertise, we’ve got this complete guide on creating membership sites for you, which lays out for you all the steps you need to create an amazing membership website.
+If you decide to build a membership community to show off and sell your resources and expertise, we’ve got this complete guide on creating membership sites for you, which lays out for you all the steps you need to create an amazing membership community website.

-So online courses and membership sites are two impactful ways to serve your audience through educational digital products.
+So online courses and membership communities are two impactful ways to serve your audience through educational digital products.

 As far as audiences go, here’s who to serve with your educational digital products.